Germany Seizes Russian Energy Firms Subsidiaries - UrduPoint

 "The trust management will counter the threat to the security of energy supply," it said.

+Chancellor Olaf Scholz said his government "did not take this action lightly but it was inevitable" for the "protection of our country".

-The seizures come as Germany is scrambling to wean itself off its dependence on Russian fossil fuels.
-Moscow has stopped natural gas deliveries to Germany via the Nord Stream 1 pipeline.
+The seizures come as Germany is scrambling to wean itself off its dependence on Russian fossil fuels, while Moscow has stopped natural gas deliveries to Germany via the Nord Stream 1 pipeline.

-The move covers the companies Rosneft Deutschland GmbH (RDG) and RN Refining & Marketing GmbH (RNRM) and thereby their corresponding stakes in three refineries: PCK Schwedt, MiRo and Bayernoil.
+The German government's move covers the companies Rosneft Deutschland GmbH (RDG) and RN Refining & Marketing GmbH (RNRM) and thereby their corresponding stakes in three refineries: PCK Schwedt, MiRo and Bayernoil.

+In a statement Friday, Rosneft denounced the move as illegal and "a violation of all the basic principles of a market economy".

+The company was examining all possible measures to protect its shareholders, including taking court action, it added.

 The refineries' operations had been disrupted as the German government decided to slash Russian oil imports, with an aim to halt them completely by year's end.